jamesraymusic/jamesraymusic.github.io/lyrics/i-m-afraid-the-masquerade-is-over.md

 [Chorus]
 _I'm afraid the masquerade is over_
-_And so is all, and so love_
+_And so is love, and so love_

-Your eyes don't shine like they use to shine
+Your eyes don't shine like they used to shine
 And the thrill is gone when your lips meet mine

 [Chorus]
 _I'm afraid the masquerade is over_

-And so is all, and so is love
+And so is love, and so is love

 Your words don't mean what they use to mean
-They wont inspire, now they are just routine
+They were once inspired, now they're just routine

 [Chorus]
 _I'm afraid the masquerade is over_

-And so is all, and so is love
+And so is love, and so is love
-I guess i have to play Pagliacci
+I guess I have to play Pagliacci
 And learn to laugh like Pagliacci
 Where tear drops in my eyes

 You look the same
-You alike the same
+You are like the same
 But my heart is low
 You are not the same

 [Chorus]
 _I'm afraid the masquerade is over_

-And so is all, and so is love
+And so is love, and so is love